csinva/csinva.github.io/_notes/ai/graphical_models.md

 # bayesian networks - R & N 14.1-5

-- represented by directed acyclic graph
+1. purpose
+   1. encodes conditional independence relationships
+   2. compact representation of joint prob. distr. over the variables
+2. learning
    1. could get an expert to design Bayesian network
    2. otherwise, have to learn it from data

+- properties
   - each node is random variable
   - weights as tables of conditional probabilities for all possibilities

-1. encodes conditional independence relationships
-2. compact representation of joint prob. distr. over the variables
+  - represented by directed acyclic graph

+- joint distr: $P(X_1 = x_1,...X_n=x_n)=\prod_{i=1}^n P(X_i = x_i \vert  Parents(X_i))$
-- *markov condition* - given its parents, a node is conditionally independent of its non-descendants
+  - *Markov condition* - given its parents, a node is conditionally independent of its non-descendants
-- therefore joint distr: $P(X_1 = x_1,...X_n=x_n)=\prod_{i=1}^n P(X_i = x_i \vert  Parents(X_i))$
+  - *topological independence* - a node is independent of all other nodes given its parents, children, and children's parents = *markov blanket*
+    - a node is conditionally independent of its non-descendants given its parents
-- *inference* - using a Bayesian network to compute probabilities
+- *inference* - compute probs with some observed vars
-  - sometimes have unobserved variables

   - BN has no redundancy -> no chance for inconsistency
 - forming a BN: keep adding nodes, and only previous nodes are allowed to be parents of new nodes
   - want *causal model* - causes are first, effects are later
   - *diagnostic model* - links from symptoms to causes
     - requires more dependencies
-- *topological independence* - a node is independent of all other nodes given its parents, children, and children's parents = *markov blanket*
-  - a node is conditionally independent of its non-descendants given its parents
 - can have a *noisy-OR* relation - only requires k params not $2^k$

 ## hybrid BN (both continuous & discrete vars)